 Yusei Kikuchi rookie card has a short print and a super short print.
 But he really pitched poorly this year and he is older than a typical rookie, 28.
 However, if he turns things around these cards could get real expensive because of how rare they are.
 Might be a buy low and pray type of card.

 They all have 1984 Topps base and autograph versions in Series 2 and also in Topps Update.
 That should be fun to figure out which one is what.
-Silly, but true.
+Not that hard just check the back of the card.
 However, I do feel that these insert cards are collectible and you can flip to make money.
 I think grading the autograph versions of the 1984 inserts will make your the most money, that is for both Series 2 and Update.

 I believe Topps Series 2 will be the “flagship” set to collect.
 You have a limited version of Vladimir Guerrero Jr. and Rookie Cards of Pete Alonso, Fernando Tatis Jr., and Eloy Jimenez.
 I feel that these rookie cards will outshine Cavan Biggio, Nick Senzel, Keston Hiuru, and the rest of the crew.
 Thank God I can revise my own posts so if the opposite is the case I can change it up and say, “No!
 I didn’t say it!”.
 Lol.